cosmos/cosmos-sdk/docs/core/baseapp.md

 <!--
 order: 1
-synopsis: This document describes `BaseApp`, the abstraction that implements the core functionalities of an SDK application.
 -->

 # Baseapp

+This document describes `BaseApp`, the abstraction that implements the core functionalities of an SDK application. {synopsis}

 ## Pre-requisite Readings {hide}